IMMERSIVE. INDULGENT. UNEXPECTED.

 Supplied courtesy Moss Hotel

 Now spanning two Georgian warehouses on Salamanca Place, chic Moss is a happy paradox of central and secluded, with a soothing botanical theme throughout its heritage restoration.
 Rising tall from the centre of Hobart, the guestrooms at the 12-level Crowne Plaza Hobart have unusual CBD views - choose mountain or water.
 Dine above the city at The Deck, or head for the heights of Aura, Hobart's first rooftop bar.
 Vibe Hotel Hobart has opened on Argyle Street, transforming the city’s skyline, while Movenpick Hotel Hobart, the Swiss brand’s first property in Australia, is a new build behind the heritage façade of Elizabeth Street.
-Meanwhile, in Parliament Square, Marriott’s five-star The Tasman is due to open by mid 2021.
+Meanwhile, in Parliament Square, Marriott’s five-star The Tasman is due to open later this year.

 Bruny Island Coastal Retreats

 Choose from nine distinctive properties dotted across South Bruny Island.
 They include the rustic timber Bruny Island Lodge, with walls that peel back for open-air living and a chip-and-putt golf course, cinematic views from the glass-wrapped and contemporary Cloudy Bay Beach House, and a waterside fisherman's cottage at Taylors Bay.